AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-56621-name-update-issue-in-greetings-header-section.md

 ## Issue

-The updated names are not displayed in greetings header for company admin user.
+The updated names are not displayed in greetings header for company admin users.

 <u>Steps to reproduce</u>: